 - Make a paper chain and count down to something exciting (a birthday, holiday, first day of school, last day of school, vacation, etc)!
 Every day, count how many chains are left to see how many more days. –Countdown to Christmas: Wrapping Paper Chain

 - Count snacks!
 Line up some numbers and count snacks to match the number! – We’re Going on a Bear Hunt from Chasing Cheerios

 - Head out into nature and petals on the flowers you find.
 Take it a step further and sort them by number of petals! – Counting Flower Petals

 - Count apple seeds.
 Use tally marks as visuals!
-Apple Seed Math from PBS Parents Adventures in Learning
+Apple Seed Math from ABCs to ACTs.

 - Play to your child’s interests.
 For a vehicle-loving child, use semis to haul blocks to build towers using the correct number of blocks. – Counting Blocks While Building Towers

 - Count using paper clips.
 Make cute flash cards with numbers and have the kids clip as many paper clips!
-Button Paper Clip Number Cards from Lessons Learnt Journal
+Paper Clip Number Cards from Early Education Zone.

 - Practice skip counting but tens!
 Use some Cheerios and toothpicks.
 Counting to ten over and over again, then skip count by ten to 100! – Cheerios Skip Counting by 10s with 1-2-3 Peas